Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$

 We can now define the state space of the contour dynamics.
-In view of the hydrodynamic behaviour~\eqref{eq_Lacoin_1}, we directly work with \emph{rescaled} microscopic curves, i.e. lattice paths on $(N^{-1}\Z)^2$ ($N$ is the scaling parameter).
-In the following, an edge of the graph $(N^{-1}\Z)^2$ is identified with a segment of length $1/N$ between two neighbouring vertices. \begin{defi}[State space] Let $\Omega$ denote the set of Lipschitz, closed curves in $\R^2$ satisfying Property~\ref{property_state_space}.
-For an integer $N\in\N^*$, the microscopic state space $\Omega^N_{\text{mic}}$ is the subset of $\Omega$ such that: \begin{itemize} \item Each curve $\gamma^N\in \Omega^N_{\text{mic}}$ is a simple, closed lattice path on $(N^{-1}\Z)^2$. \item Each of the four poles of $\gamma^N$ contains at least two edges, i.e. it is a segment of length at least $2/N$. \item The droplet $\Gamma^N$ associated with $\gamma^N\in\Omega^N_{\text{mic}}$ (i.e. the compact region with boundary $\gamma^N$) contains the origin $0\in\Z^2$ (see item 2 in Remark~\ref{rmk_def_contour_dyn} below). \end{itemize} \end{defi} The intervals that we call poles are going to play an important role, and we now fix some notations.
-Take a curve $\gamma\in \Omega$ and let $P_k = P_k(\gamma)$ denote its pole $k$ ($1\leq k \leq 4$).
-Write $P_k= [L_k,R_k]$, where the points $L_k,R_k = L_k(\gamma),R_k(\gamma)$ of $\R^2$ are respectively the left and right extremities of $P_k$ when $\gamma$ is oriented clockwise (as will always be the case), see Figure~\ref{fig_image_possible_jumps_beta_dynamics} below.
-The length of pole $k$ is denoted by $|P_k|$. \\ In analogy with the Ising case, if $i\in (N^{-1}\Z^*)^2$, the block $C_i$ with centre $i$ is defined as:
+In view of the hydrodynamic behaviour~\eqref{eq_Lacoin_1}, we directly work with \emph{rescaled} microscopic curves, i.e. lattice paths on $(N^{-1}\Z)^2$ with $N\in\N_{\geq 1}$ the scaling parameter.
+In the following, an edge of the graph $(N^{-1}\Z)^2$ is identified with a segment of length $1/N$ between two neighbouring vertices. \begin{defi}[State space $\Omega^N_{\text{mic}}$] For $N\in\N_{\geq 1}$, the microscopic state space $\Omega^N_{\text{mic}}$ is the subset of $\Omega$ such that: \begin{itemize} \item Each curve $\gamma^N\in \Omega^N_{\text{mic}}$ is a simple, closed lattice path on $(N^{-1}\Z)^2$. \item Each of the four poles of $\gamma^N$ contains at least two edges, i.e. it is a segment of length at least~$2/N$. \end{itemize} \end{defi} \begin{rmk} We are only interested in the shape of interfaces, not their position in $\R^2$.
+The condition that elements of $\Omega\supset\Omega^N_{\text{mic}}$ surround $0$ should therefore be understood as a way to lift degeneracies: it ensures that the state space $\Omega^N_{\text{mic}}$ does not contain infinitely many curves that are translations one of the other (and this is its only use). \demo \end{rmk} \textbf{Notation:} to avoid confusion between microscopic and macroscopic interfaces in the following, whenever both microscopic and macroscopic interfaces are considered, microscopic interfaces are denoted with a superscript $N$: $\gamma^N\in \Omega^N_{\text{mic}}$, with associated droplet $\Gamma^N$.
+In that case, the letters $\gamma,\Gamma$ without the $N$ superscript are used for macroscopic objects.

-If $\gamma^N\in\Omega^N_{\text{mic}}$ is a microscopic curve, we then say that a block in the droplet $\Gamma^N$ delimited by $\gamma^N$ is \emph{in pole }$k$ ($1\leq k\leq 4$) if one of the edges of its boundaries is included in pole $k$.
-Blocks in a pole are those in green on Figure~\ref{fig_quadrants_convex}.
-Let $p_k = p_k(\gamma^N)$ denote the number of blocks in pole $k$.
-It is related to the length $|P_k|$ of the pole by: